To learn more about sustainable finance you can contact us at:

 • Electronic payments, fintech and sustainable finance

-BCC Banca Iccrea participates together with other institutions of the Group in the Tertio Millennio international foundation - ETS.
+BCC Banca Iccrea participates, together with other institutions in the Group, in Fondazione del Credito Cooperativo ETS

 • Civil economy